Chiphyr/Devo-API/README.md

 Secondly, there's the `token`.
 Just change the value there to your bot token that you can get from https://discordapp.com/developers/applications/.

 Lastly, the `whitelist`.
 This contains the IP addresses that the app will allow.
 Change the value there to your IP address, which you can find by googling 'what is my ip'.
-You can add to this list like so: `["ip 1", "ip 2", "ip 3", "etc"]`. **Note: All IP's must start with `::ffff:`.
-For example: `::ffff:192.168.0.1`.
+You can add to this list like so: `["ip 1", "ip 2", "ip 3", "etc"]`.

 ## Running
 To run the application, in the terminal/command prompt just type `node app.js`.
 You should be able to access the API from `localhost:port` where `port` is replaced by the port you set in the config file.
 If the port is 80, you only need to go to `localhost`.